tytydraco/yessleep/out/It_only_comes_when_Im_quiet.md

 I also learned not to talk to myself.

-This is where it gets stupid, and I know that.

 Everybody talks to themselves.
 People rehearse arguments in the car.
 People narrate recipes when they cook.
 People sing in the shower.
 There are studies about it, I think.
 There’s probably a very normal explanation for why humans fill empty rooms with their own voices.

 But in my house, talking when nobody was there meant something else.
 So I didn’t do it.
-Not even as a joke.

 If I dropped something, I didn’t say “oops.”
 If I was looking for my keys, I didn’t mutter, where did I put them?
 If a song got stuck in my head, I kept it there.